 When my mother died, my daughter saw me cry.
 She did not see me hysterical because that would have scared her.
 But she saw me sad.
 She would say to me, “Mommy, is your heart sad because grandma is in heaven?”
 And I would say yes.
 This would open the door for her to talk about her feelings, which she did and still does years later.

 4. When your child opens up, make it a point to actively listen and validate his or her thoughts and feelings.

 This is so important.
 Sometimes children talk in the car or while you are making dinner or right before bed (all the times that you might be distracted).
 Stop what you are doing and listen to them.
 Sit down and talk about it, no matter how inconvenient.
-They need you, and they need you now.
+They need you, and they need you at that moment.

 5. It is imperative that children know that whatever the event is, it is not their fault.

 This is a must.
 I have worked with many people who have lost someone in an accident as a child, and there is this fear that somehow they caused it.
 It stems from magical thinking, which is part of normal child development during ages 2-7.
 Children during this stage believe their thoughts can influence the world.

 Given this, it is important that our children know that the event is not their fault.
 For example, “Mom and dad are divorcing because we cannot get along, not because of anything you did, and we want to be the best parents we can be, which we’ll be able to be living in two different homes.”

 When your child is ready to share something important, stop what you are doing and listen to them.
 Sit down and talk about it, no matter how inconvenient.
 They need you at that moment.

 6. Lastly, try to create whatever normalcy you can for them.

 This is a big one.
 I often see parents become very lax with their children during a divorce, after the death of a loved one, or a tragedy in a family.
 They feel bad that their children are grieving and want to offer them grace over everything.
 This actually causes children more anxiety about the loss or change.